linuxmint/doc-user-guide/docs/chromium.rst

 .. note::

-	The Snap Store is disabled in Linux Mint 20.x.
+	Software from the Snap Store provides the same limitations as proprietary software.
+It cannot be audited or modified.
+This store is disabled in Linux Mint 20.x.
 For more information read :ref:`Snap Store <snapstore>`.